Fountain Now

 Fountain thrived as a railroad town and as a mule town, and even as a car town it did okay until the US 264 bypass in the early 1990s.
 The decline of its business district since then reflects the fate of most of the small towns of eastern North Carolina.

 Although Fountain remains a pleasantly livable town and, with its wide streets and lack of traffic, a great place for children to grow up, it also presents a difficult environment for a small business to do well.
 That could translate to affordable sites, both for potential businesses and residences.
-Music Maker has been the first to recognize this potential.
+Music Maker has been the first to recognize this potential, having in recent months completed a photography studio and a video / recording studio next door to Freeman Vines’ studio.

 With US 264 re-designated Interstate 87, we’re poised for dramatic growth: being within 8 miles of an interstate and under an hour from Raleigh will change us irrevocably.
 Hopefully that growth will be smart, and along with it we’ll get public transportation and high speed internet, which has now been promised before the year is out.